 The result is I can write daily.

-Once I am clear what I should be doing when, I have more time for everything.
+Once I am clear about what I should be doing when I have more time for everything.

 How I check email?